ERP International, LLC is seeking a Clinical Psychologist for a full-time position supporting the Mental Health Clinic at Camp Pendleton, CA.

 * Paid Vacation, Paid Sick Time, Plus 11 Paid Federal Holidays!

-* Medical/Dental/Vision, STD/LTD/Life, Health Savings Account available, and more!
+* Medical/Dental/Vision, STD/LTD/Life, and Health Savings Account available!

 * Annual CME Stipend and License/Certification Reimbursement!

 About ERP International, LLC: ERP is a nationally respected provider of health, science, and technology solutions supporting clients in the government and commercial sectors.
 We provide comprehensive enterprise information technology, strategic sourcing, and management solutions to DoD and federal civilian agencies in 40 states.
 Founded in 2006, ERP is headquartered in Laurel, MD and maintains satellite offices in Montgomery, AL and San Antonio, TX - plus project locations nationwide.
 ERP is an Equal Opportunity Employer - Disability and Veteran.

 Monday - Friday 0600-1600 - 8, 9 or 10 hour shifts depending on the departments needs

 Job Specific Responsibilities and Tasks: Duties may include but are not limited to:

 • Practice within the guidelines of their state licensing board, American Psychological Association Ethical Principles and Code of Conduct, and MTF privileges.